Maggie submitted her software program that took care of guest registration when they arrive at the reception.

 When a deliverable arrives, you will have to verify them against the requirements.
 Customer acceptance is dependent on how well finished deliverables adhere to the defined scope.

-This too is a crucial process in Scope management.
-Controlling scope is a preventive or course-corrective exercise to ensure that team produces only what customer wants, nothing more or less.
+This is a crucial process in Scope management, to manage changes to project and product scope.
+Controlling scope is also a preventive or course-corrective exercise to ensure that team produces only what customer wants, nothing more or less.
 This is where change requests are generated too.

-Although they appear to be nicely sequenced, in real project environment these processes overlap with each other, and with other processes from other knowledge areas in ways that are unique to that project.
+Although these processes appear to be nicely sequenced, in real project environment these processes overlap with each other, and with other processes from other knowledge areas in ways that are unique to that project.

-Let us understand the differences between Project Scope and Product Scope, in the next post.
+Let us move on and understand the differences between Project Scope and Product Scope, in the next post.